scheidan/CAIRS-Tutorial/README.md

 ======================
 <a name="ex2"></a>

-The file `scripts/Example_2.jl` has the same structure as the for the first example.
-It is setup to assimilate measurement data from a campaign performed in a small Swiss town.
+The file `scripts/Example_2.jl` has the same structure as the one for the first example.
+It is setup to assimilate signals from a measurement campaign performed in a small Swiss town.

 ### Signal import

-The only difference to the previous example is that the function `add_signal!` is used for convenience to construct the vector of signals.
+The only difference to the previous example is that the function `add_signal!` is used for convenience to construct vectors of signals.

 Currently `add_signal()` expected that the signals of every sensor are stored in a separate file.
 The file must contain two columns: